Anjali-Nagar-Tech/sync-up-chat-app/README.md

 Bash
 npm run dev
-3. Set Up the Frontend
+3. Set Up the Frontend (React Native + Expo)
 Open a new terminal window or tab and navigate to the frontend folder:

 Bash
 cd frontend
-Install the required dependencies:
+Install the required mobile dependencies:

 Bash
 npm install
-Create a .env file in the root of the frontend folder if your framework requires API base URLs (e.g., VITE_API_URL=http://localhost:5000).

-Start the frontend development server:
+Start the Expo development server:

 Bash
-npm run dev
-🌐 Live Backend URL
+npx expo start
+To run the app:

+On a physical device: Install the Expo Go app from the App Store (iOS) or Play Store (Android).
+Scan the QR code displayed in your terminal with your device's camera or the Expo Go app.

+On an emulator/simulator: Press a in your terminal to open the Android Emulator, or i to open the iOS Simulator (Mac required).🌐 Live Backend URL
 The backend API is deployed and accessible live at:

 🔗